 The Cruelty of Kansa

 In captivity, Devaki bore six sons, each of whom was promptly killed by Kansa.
 The seventh time, the gods again thought it necessary to intervene.
 On the night of the birth of their seventh child, the prison guards fell into a deep slumber and the doors were unlocked.
-Taking advantage of this opportunity, Vasudev slipped out of the prison and whisked away from the God-child to the safety of a neighboring kingdom which was ruled by king Nanda.
+Taking advantage of this opportunity, Vasudev slipped out of the prison and whisked away the God-child to the safety of a neighboring kingdom that was ruled by king Nanda.
 King Nanda’s domain lay across the Yamuna river.
 We are told that at that time the Yamuna was in spate, but when the waters touched the feet of the God-Child Sri-Krishna, the waters parted making a channel for Vasudev to pass.

 Lord Krishna at Gokul

 The generous king Nanda gave away his newborn daughter to Vasudev knowing fully well what fate awaited her at Kansa’s hands.
 The next morning Kansa completed his gruesome job complacent of the fact that his would-be avenger was still living.

 The Demoness Putana